 Every year in January Cast of Wonders takes a break to catch our breath, plan out the year ahead, and highlight some of our favourite episodes from the year just passed.

-We hope you enjoy Allen’s favorite story from 2014, Sundae by Matt Wallace, which originally aired April 27, 2014 as Episode 122.
+We hope you enjoy Allen’s favorite story from 2014, Sundae by Matt Wallace, which originally aired April 27, 2014 as Cast of Wonders 122.

 by Matt Wallace

 The old woman in the wheelchair has a brutal face and hands as soft as the mother of all children.

 “You will be more than a warrior, little one,” she whispers in German, her delicate and wrinkled fingertips sewing a pressed metal button into his left ear.
 “You will be a guardian.
 You will protect more than tender flesh and frail bodies.
 You will be the sentinel that stands between the darkness and innocence itself.”